top of page

 • Comfortable Walking Shoes: Essential for exploring Stone Town, spice farms, and national parks.

-• Snorkeling Gear: If you plan to snorkel, consider bringing your own gear for comfort and convenience.
+• Snorkelling Gear: If you plan to snorkel, consider bringing your own gear for comfort and convenience.

 • Power Adapter: Zanzibar uses the British-style Type G plugs, so bring the appropriate adapter.